OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

-## ECT Lab Introduction - Advanced Network Diagnostic Commands
+## Advanced Network Diagnostic Commands

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment